Risingson/eveeyedocs/docs/sharing/intel-channels.md

 Additionally you can use the following:

-`solarsystem` &#9251; &#9251; `clr` or `clear`: Sets a system empty `character` &#9251; &#9251; `solarsystem` &#9251; `+5`: Will add +5 or any other number you entered (CURRENTLY ONLY ONE SPACE BEFORE THE + PLEASE AND ONLY AT THE END OF THE LINE. will improve)
+`solarsystem` &#9251; &#9251; `clr` or `clear`: Sets a system empty `character` &#9251; &#9251; `solarsystem` &#9251; `+5`: Will add +5 or any other number behind the plus (CURRENTLY ONLY ONE SPACE BEFORE THE + PLEASE AND ONLY AT THE END OF THE LINE. will improve)

 !!! warning "Feature in development"
     This feature is currently under development.
 You can test it by downloading the [desktop app](https://eveeye.readthedocs.io/en/latest/desktop-app/).
 [Feedback](https://eveeye.readthedocs.io/en/latest/#Feedback) more than welcome !!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDE4ODc4MjgsMTk4NTAyNzUxMSwxMD
+eyJoaXN0b3J5IjpbLTE0MDM0ODkxMDEsLTIxNDE4ODc4MjgsMT
-E2NDUzMjgzLDExMzkwMTk2MDYsLTE0MTUwMDI3ODcsODkxNjUy
+k4NTAyNzUxMSwxMDE2NDUzMjgzLDExMzkwMTk2MDYsLTE0MTUw
-MTQ5XX0=
+MDI3ODcsODkxNjUyMTQ5XX0=
 -->